 This is my personal list of sites with mp3 and other recordings of nusach and Jewish liturgy.
 I collected these links because I am deeply interested in the music of Jewish liturgy, and I want to learn every melody there is for everything.
 I am not likely to ever reach this impossible goal, but this list is my attempt at it, at least!

 Keep posted, since I add new resources to this list from time to time.
-I am also planning on a larger project, but that may be a while coming!
+I am also working on a larger project, NusachDB, to collect the melodies themselves.
 If you know of any useful sites not on this list, or notice a miscategorization, please let me know at webmaster@offtonic.com.
-Notable missing (or not well-covered) recordings include the Saturday night portions of Maariv, Kiddush Levanah, the Hoshanot of Sukkot, Kohelet, the Hakafot and Chatan Torah passages of Simchat Torah, the Al Hanisim paragraph in the Amidah and Birkat Hamazon of Chanukah, Purim, and Yom Haatzmaut (in the Conservative tradition, anyway), the Haggadah chanting of the Magid and others, and, of course, any less famous melodies for well-covered services like Kabbalat Shabbat and Hallel.
+Notable missing (or not well-covered) recordings include the Saturday night portions of Maariv, Kiddush Levanah, the Hoshanot of Sukkot, the Hakafot and Chatan Torah passages of Simchat Torah, the Al Hanisim paragraph in the Amidah and Birkat Hamazon of Chanukah, Purim, and Yom Haatzmaut (in the Conservative tradition, anyway), the Haggadah chanting of the Magid and others, and, of course, any less famous melodies for well-covered services like Kabbalat Shabbat and Hallel.
 If you know of any sites with these, please send them along, or hey, record them yourself if you'd like!

 Please enjoy this list and may it increase your learning.